Bilhete de identidade (Mozambique)

-The Bilhete de identidade (Identity Card), commonly abbreviated to BI, is the national ID card of Mozambique.
+The Bilhete de identidade (Identity Card), commonly abbreviated to BI, is the national identity card of Mozambique.

 Application

 New applications for a BI require a valid birth certificate and photo.
 If renewing a BI within six months of expiry a birth certificate is not required, just the old card and new photo.
 If replacing a lost/stolen/expired BI, a new application must be made and so both a birth certificate and photo are required.

 Description

 The BI is a 10.5 cm x 7.2 cm laminated card, embossed with an issuing seal.
 It is titled with República de Moçambique (English: Republic of Mozambique) with the national seal.

 It includes the following information about the card holder: